Fully Synthetic Data for Complex Surveys: Simulation Studies

+By comparing the ratios of the empirical variances to the variances for {\em HT}, we can see the effect on efficiency of the steps in the synthesis process.
+The variances generally increase as we go from {\em Pseudo-Pop} to {\em Pseudo-SRS} to {\em SynRep-R} or {\em SynRep-1}; that is, they increase as we add more steps that involve randomness.
+The variances for {\em SynRep-R} generally are slightly smaller than those for {\em SynRep-1}, reflecting the benefit for efficiency of the additional information from $MR$ rather than $M$ synthetic data sets.
+We note that the variance inflation from using synthetic data procedures versus {\em HT} largely disappears when $M=50$.

+Across all four synthetic data methods, the average variance estimates are reasonably similar to the empirical variances.
+Disparities from ratios of one apparently stem, once again, mainly from the step of completing the populations.
+The confidence interval coverage rates range from a low of 88\% to a high of 96\%, with most slightly below nominal.
+Coverage rates for {\em SynRep-R} and {\em SynRep-1} tend to be highest when $M=50$, further reflecting the benefits of using a larger $M$.
+For $M \geq 10$, the coverage rates for {\em SynRep-R} tend to be higher than those for {\em SynRep-1}, although the difference is typically only a point or two.

-With small $(M, R)$ values, the combining rules in~\eqref{eq1:Tm_def} and \eqref{eq:Tr_def} do result in negative variance estimates, as evident in Table~\ref{neg-T}.
-We use the {\em ad hoc} adjustments to obtain positive variance estimates to use in constructing the confidence intervals.
-With $M=2$, many variance estimates are negative, mainly because of instability in $b_{syn}$.
-As $M$ increases, the rates of negative variance estimates decrease to the point where when $M=50$ all of the variance estimates are positive.
-We note that negative variance rates tend to be lower for {\em SynRep-R} than for {\em SynRep-1}, reflecting the benefits of increased datasets to estimate variance parameters.
-We also note that the negative variance rate for {\em SynReg-R} is similar to the rate for {\em Pseudo-SRS}.
+The combining rules in~\eqref{eq1:Tm_def} and \eqref{eq:Tr_def} do result in negative variance estimates, as evident in Table~\ref{neg-T}.
+In the simulations, we use $T_r^*$ and $T_m^*$ to make confidence intervals when needed.
+As $M$ increases, the number of negative variance estimates decreases.
+In fact, when $M=50$, all of the variance estimates are positive, offering additional support for making $M$ large.
+The estimates of $b_{syn}$ become less variable as $M$ increases, which helps avoid the negative variances.
+Negative variance rates tend to be lower for {\em SynRep-R} than for {\em SynRep-1}, reflecting the benefits of increased datasets to estimate variance parameters.
+Although not shown in Table~\ref{neg-T}, the negative variance rates when $M=10$ do not change much as we increase $R \geq 5$.
+We note that the negative variance rates for {\em SynReg-R} are similar to those for {\em Pseudo-SRS}.
 Evidently, when $MR$ is large, the information available in $\mathcal{D}_{syn}$ to estimate $b_{syn}$ is on par with the information available in $\mathcal{D}_{srs}$.

-As another check of the validity of the combining rules, we repeat the simulations using a SRS in place of a PPS design.
-Figure~\ref{srs} shows that when the original survey is SRS, the estimates from {\em SynRep-R} and {\em SynRep-1} do not lose much efficiency relative to the estimators from {\em Pseudo-SRS}.
-The relative biases remain close to 0.
-The average variance estimates tend to be close to their corresponding empirical values.
-The coverage rates of the estimators based on {\em Pseudo-SRS}, {\em SynRep-R}, and {\em SynRep-1} are between 0.91 and 0.94.